 <Zone Of Your Node> with the actual zone.

-gcloud compute ssh <Node Name> --zone=<Zone Of Your Node>
+gcloud compute ssh <Node Name> --zone=<Zone of Your Node>

 To create a storage pool you must first mount the external disk to all required nodes in the cluster.
+You can create one folder where you can mount the external disk path.
+The folder can be created using the following command.

 sudo mkdir /mnt/openebs_disk